LamaAni/KubernetesJobOperator/README.md

 ### Known issues

 1. When running long tasks on AWS the job is activly disconnected from the server (Connection broken: ConnectionResetError, 104, 'Connection reset by peer'), see [here](https://github.com/LamaAni/KubernetesJobOperator/issues/54) and [here](https://github.com/LamaAni/KubernetesJobOperator/issues/54).
-We are looking for a solution for it, but have no AWS resoirces for testing.
+We are looking for a solution for it, but have no AWS resources for testing.
 Contributions welcome.

 ### Two operator classes are available